swallowcamel/nancywiki/Razor-View-Engine.md

 ## Installing Razor

-Simply reference `Nancy.ViewEngines.Razor.dll` (preferbly by installing the `Nancy.ViewEngines.Razor` nuget) and return views ending in `cshtml` or `vbhtml` it's that simple.
+Simply reference `Nancy.ViewEngines.Razor.dll` (preferably by installing the `Nancy.ViewEngines.Razor` nuget) and return views ending in `cshtml` or `vbhtml` it's that simple.

 ## Configuring Razor ##